2️⃣ Black-box Analysis

 Bonus: Implementing Your Own Resampling (local models)

-Finally, we'll end with a bonus exercise for implementing your own resampling method using models loaded in locally.
-Note that this is not the method that the authors would have used (instead they used API credits), but we're providing this here as an optional exercise if you're interested in getting into the nuts and bolts of how this resampling method has to work.
+Finally, a bonus exercise for implementing your own resampling method using models loaded locally.
+This is not the method the authors used (they used API credits), but it's here as an optional exercise if you want to get into the nuts and bolts of how the resampling works.

 Exercise - implement resampling (optional)